 Secondly, when you are 20, can you predict what problem you will be working on when you hit 40?
 As mentioned above, you get pieces of evidence along the way.
 But these pieces of evidence are just too tiny to draw your attention at first.
 And, things always look much clearer in retrospect.

-But in the end, after almost 8 years of doing neuroscience, I changed my scope of interests again to studying the job market.
-I also changed my working mode, from participating in the graduate school (which is, in a way, a feudal system) to developing my own company (which gives almost full personal freedom).
+But in the end, after almost 8 years of doing neuroscience, I changed my scope of interest again to study the job market.
+I also changed my working mode, from participating in graduate school (which is, in a way, a feudal system) to developing my own company (which gives me almost full personal freedom).

 So, could I somehow predict early on that eventually, I would be independent?
 Namely, that I would have my own company, that I would work on helping people with jobs, or that I would be an author and write books?

-And about today’s young people’s disappointment from their professional careers.
+And about today’s young people’s disappointment in their professional careers.
 Namely, Millenials often feel that careers eat their lives and leave them feeling empty and unsatisfied.
 Well, tell me about this.
-To me, this is also a movie about how regaining control over your life.
+To me, this is also a movie about how to regain control over your life.

-Furthermore, while traveling, I used to pay attention to different things than most travelers around me.
+Furthermore, while travelling, I used to pay attention to different things than most travellers around me.
 Rather than reading the prospects for tourists, visiting famous buildings, and trying to taste every local meal, I preferred to go drinking and dancing with the locals.
 I also used to bomb them with questions about their daily lives and their life priorities.

-Altogether, I think that deep inside, I always had interest in people and their life situation more than anything else.
-Even when I chose to study neuroscience, I had a deep belief that my work would help understand human cognition.
-And, potentially, improve on the state of the public mental health.
+Altogether, I think that deep inside, I always had an interest in people and their life situations more than anything else.
+Even when I chose to study neuroscience, I had a deep belief that my work would help me understand human cognition.
+And, potentially, improve the state of public mental health.
 Unfortunately, the reality of this job was very different from what I had thought.
 Yet still, this was my original intention.

 And, I was always writing a lot.
-Even in times when I was writing three Master’s theses at a time, I still used to write in free time.
+Even in times when I was writing three Master’s theses at a time, I still used to write in my free time.
 I was writing in many forms: blogs, diaries, and essays.
-Writing was relaxing to me, and it just made me very happy.
+The writing was relaxing to me, and it just made me very happy.
 Time was always flying so quickly while writing!
-Whenever I sit down to writing in the morning, I know it’s going to be a good day.
-And sometimes I feel that anything that happens in the outer world, only happens so that I have something to write about.
+Whenever I sit down to write in the morning, I know it’s going to be a good day.
+And sometimes I feel that anything that happens in the outer world only happens so that I have something to write about.

 I also always enjoyed teaching and sharing knowledge.
-Even as a 7-year old, I used to teach my 5-year-old sister how to read and write just because it was so joyful to me.
+Even as a 7-year-old, I used to teach my 5-year-old sister how to read and write just because it was so joyful to me.
 I don’t remember one situation when teaching didn’t deliver this internal feeling of joy.
 It was joyful even on the occasions when I was teaching a topic that I wasn’t the most passionate about.
-This view of faces of people who were surprised with something they’d just learned, was just too cool.
+This view of the faces of people who were surprised with something they’d just learned was just too cool.

 Now, once looking back at all these signs, I’m not surprised at the direction I eventually went for.
 If I could do one thing differently, I would have probably paid more attention to the process.